About the college

 Accommodation and meals

-Queen’s College has dedicated accommodation for its graduate students at three different locations in Oxford.
+The Queen’s College has dedicated accommodation for its graduate students at two different locations in Oxford.
 All graduate accommodation is off-site and the college has recently supplemented its housing provision for graduate students by renting a number of flats from the private sector and additional rooms through the University.

-Further information on accommodation at the Queen’s College is available on the college website.
+Further information about accommodation at The Queen’s College is available on the college website.

 Most graduate students eat in the college's hall for some meals and cook any other meals for themselves.